raihanCarder/FinalProject/README.md

  # Built as a Final Project for my grade 12 CS course!
- ⚠️ Early project in my Coding career.
+ ⚠️ Early project from when I first learnt I love to code.
 Left Public to show my Journey